Opinion | What if Republicans actually listened?

 He had previously voted in favor of the motion from Sen. Rand Paul (R-Ky.) to declare the trial unconstitutional.
 Then, on Tuesday, he actually listened: “Trump’s team was disorganized.
 They did everything they could but to talk about the question at hand,” Cassidy said after the vote.
 “As an impartial juror, I’m going to vote for the side that did the good job.”
 Accordingly, he voted that the trial was constitutional.
 He refused to pretend the defense had persuaded him or that there was a legitimate defense.

 All but the hardened MAGA crowd understands that the evidence of guilt is simply overwhelming, as a brief video preview demonstrated Tuesday.
 The legal arguments against proceeding are nonexistent.
 (I would challenge any Republican to make a cogent response to the House argument supported by the Constitution’s text, past precedent and common sense.)
-It is hard to fathom why all but a few Republicans are taking their oaths seriously or bothering to impartially weigh the evidence.
+It is hard to fathom why only a few Republicans are taking their oaths seriously or bothering to impartially weigh the evidence.

 It’s remarkable that so few in the party can break free of Trump’s stranglehold, even as the former president sinks from public view and sheds support in the party, as the public shifts toward support of conviction, as criminal proceedings of the rioters confirm that they were incited by Trump and as he continues to lead the party down the road of conspiracies and anti-facts posturing.
 Even three retiring senators who clearly know better — Rob Portman of Ohio, Richard Shelby of Alabama and Richard Burr of North Carolina — could not bring themselves to cast a vote in favor of proceeding to trial.